 • Violence as a Public Health Concern

 The American Academy of Family Physicians (AAFP) recognizes violence as a major public health concern.
-Violence occurs in the context of a broad range of human relationships and complex interaction that encompasses social, cultural, and economic risk factors, including but not limited to the influence of the media, substance abuse, interpersonal violence (including sexual and intimate partner violence), fragmentation of family life, availability of weapons, and the rise of gangs and youth violence.
+Violence occurs in the context of a broad range of human relationships and complex interaction that encompasses social, cultural, and economic risk factors, including but not limited to the influence of the media, substance use, interpersonal violence (including sexual and intimate partner violence), fragmentation of family life, availability of weapons, and the rise of gangs and youth violence.
 Exposure to violence and abuse has been associated with death and severe physical and mental health outcomes.

 Violence disproportionately affects vulnerable populations such as women, children, lesbian, gay, bisexual, transgender, questioning, and intersex individuals, and those living in poverty, among others.

-(1987) (2017 COD)
+(1987) (October 2023 COD)